Seven common life insurance questions

 Ways you can help to protect your family

 *Visit racq.com/lifeinsurance for competitions terms and conditions.
-RACQ’s Life and Income Protection Insurance suite of products described is distributed by RACQ Operations Pty Ltd ABN 80 009 663 414, Authorised Representative Number 234978 (RACQO), an authorised representative of AIA Financial Services Limited ABN 68 008 540 252, AFSL 231109 (AIAFS) and is issued by AIA Australia Limited ABN 79 004 837 861, AFSL 230043 (AIAA).
+RACQ’s Life and Income Protection Insurance suite of products described on this website is distributed by RACQ Operations Pty Ltd ABN 80 009 663 414, Authorised Representative Number 234978 (RACQO), an authorised representative of AIA Financial Services Limited ABN 68 008 540 252, AFSL 231109 (AIAFS) and is issued by AIA Australia Limited ABN 79 004 837 861, AFSL 230043 (AIAA).
 RACQO is a distributor only; it does not sell, issue or guarantee these products.
 AIAFS and other authorised representatives of AIAFS are also involved in distributing these products.
 Descriptions of product benefits and features are a summary only.
-You should consider factors like your objectives, financial situation and needs and read the relevant Product Disclosure Statement (PDS) and Target Market Determination (TMD) available at racq.com/lifeinsurance before deciding to acquire or continuing to hold any of these products.
+You should consider factors like your objectives, financial situation and needs and read the relevant Product Disclosure Statement (PDS) and Target Market Determination (TMD) available at racq.com before deciding to acquire or continuing to hold any of these products.
 The information on this website is general and does not take such factors into account so you should consider its appropriateness in the context of such factors.
 Cover is subject to terms, conditions, limitations and exclusions.